The structure of totally disconnected Host--Kra--Ziegler factors, and the inverse theorem for the $U^k$ Gowers uniformity norms on finite abelian groups of bounded torsion: Obtaining divisibility by extension

 Now we can easily establish the first part of Theorem \ref{divis}, because if $\XX$ is of order $k$, and $\YY$ is the ergodic extension constructed by the above corollary, then $\ZZ^k(\YY)$ is an extension of $\XX$, being the maximal factor of $\YY$ of order $k$.
 On the other hand, since every element of $\Poly_{\leq k}(\YY)$ is measurable in $\ZZ^k(\YY)$ by Proposition \ref{ppfacts}(ii), we have $\Poly_{\leq i}(\YY) = \Poly_{\leq i}(\ZZ^k(\YY))$, and so the $k$-divisibility of $\YY$ implies the $k$-divisibility of $\ZZ^k(\YY)$, and so $\ZZ^k(\YY)$ is a $k$-divisible order $k$ ergodic extension of $\XX$, as required.

 To prove the second part of Theorem \ref{divis} we need to know how the property of being totally disconnected interacts with polynomials and with basic operations on $\Gamma$-systems.
 We begin with

 \begin{proposition} Let $\Gamma$ be a countable abelian group and let $k\geq 1$.
-Let $\XX,\XX_i, i\in I$ be ergodic totally disconnected $\Gamma$-systems of order $k$. \begin{itemize} \item[(i)] Any factor $\YY$ of $\XX$ is totally disconnected. \item[(ii)] If $\WW$ is the inverse limit of the $\XX_i$ in the category of $\Gamma$-systems, then $\WW$ is a totally disconnected $\Gamma$-system of order $k$. \end{itemize} \end{proposition} \begin{proof} Factors and inverse limits of totally disconnected groups are totally disconnected in the category of topological groups, see e.g., \cite[\S 1.1]{ribes-z}.
+Let $\XX,\XX_i, i\in I$ be ergodic totally disconnected $\Gamma$-systems of order $k$. \begin{itemize} \item[(i)] Any factor $\YY$ of $\XX$ is totally disconnected. \item[(ii)] If $\WW$ is the inverse limit of the $\XX_i$ in the category of $\Gamma$-systems, then $\WW$ is a totally disconnected $\Gamma$-system of order $k$. \end{itemize} \end{proposition} \begin{proof} Compact Hausdorff totally disconnected groups are profinite.
+Thus, factors and inverse limits of totally disconnected groups are totally disconnected in the category of topological groups, see e.g., \cite[\S 1.1]{ribes-z}.
 The claims then follow from Proposition \ref{prop-invlim}. \end{proof}

 We obtain that any $\Gamma$-system of bounded order has a maximal totally disconnected factor:

 \begin{corollary}[Maximally totally disconnected factor] Let $\Gamma$ be a countable abelian group and let $k\geq 1$.
 Let $\XX=(X,\mu,T)$ be an ergodic $\Gamma$-system of order $k$.
 Then there is a maximal totally disconnected factor $\YY$ of $\XX$ in the sense that if $\WW$ is any totally disconnected factor of $\XX$ then $\WW$ is a factor of $\YY$. \end{corollary} \begin{proof} Let $\mathcal{Y}$ be the collection of totally disconnected factors of $\XX$.
 We can order $\mathcal{Y}$ by the factor relation.
 For two totally disconnected factors $\YY_1,\YY_2\in\mathcal{Y}$ with factor maps $\pi_1\colon \XX\to \YY_1, \pi_2\colon \XX\to \YY_2$, we can form their joining $\YY_1\times \YY_2$ equipped with the pushforward measure $(\pi_1\times\pi_2)_*\mu$ (cf.~\cite[\S 3.5]{hk-book}).
 From the representation \eqref{structuregroups}, we obtain that $\YY_1\times \YY_2$ is totally disconnected.
 Thus $\mathcal{Y}$ is directed, and we can form its inverse limit which is totally disconnected by Proposition \ref{prop-div-invlim}(ii). \end{proof}